mess42/pyrate/CONTRIBUTING.md

 # When filing an issue

-Make sure to answer these five questions:
+Make sure to answer these three questions:

- 1. What version of Go are you using (go version)?
- 2. What operating system and processor architecture are you using?
- 3. What did you do?
+ 1. What did you do?
- 4. What did you expect to see?
+ 2. What did you expect to see?
- 5. What did you see instead?
+ 3. What did you see instead?

 # Problems?